DapaLMS1/Catalog_of_Repos/README.md

-Repository Social Preview Card Generator
+Catalog of Repository Social Preview Cards

-This repository uses a custom GitHub Action workflow to automatically generate unique, informative social media preview cards for the repository.
+This repository uses a custom GitHub Action workflow to automatically generate a catalog of social media preview cards for multiple repositories within the organization.

-When someone shares a link to this repository on platforms like Twitter, Slack, or Discord, a custom image showing key repository details will be displayed instead of the default, generic GitHub card.
+When someone shares a link to another repository in your organization (e.g., on platforms like Twitter, Slack, or Discord), the corresponding image from this repository will be used as the social card instead of the default, generic GitHub card.

 🚀 How It Works